Games-by-Mason/gpu/README.md

 * Mobile/web support are not a priority.
 	* There's nothing stopping you from writing a mobile or web backend, but these platforms are not factored into the API design.
 As such, you may have to emulate features that these platforms are late to adopt.

+## Troubleshooting

+LunarG provides validation layers for Vulkan which are enabled by default for debug builds.
+You may want to disable these in the init options if they're too slow on your setup.
+If you're getting crashes in the validation layers, make sure your SDK is up to date--I recommend getting them directly from LunarG as some package managers update them very infrequently.

 # Backends

 A Vulkan backend is provided in-repo for the time being.
 Vulkan was chosen because it's generally the strictest of the relevant APIs, and supports largest number of relevant platforms: Windows, Linux, and Switch.